en español

-Finding affordable dental care can be a challenge, but there are free and low-cost dental options in Texas.
-Dental options vary based on things like your age, where you live and how much money you make.
+Finding affordable dental care can be a challenge.
+There are free and low-cost dental options in Texas.
+Dental options vary based on things like your age, where you live, and how much money you make.

 2-1-1

-Calling 2-1-1 or visiting 211Texas.org is an excellent first step in identifying dental services in your area.
+Call 2-1-1 or visit 211Texas.org as a first step in identifying dental services in your area.
 The online locator searches by zip code or you can use the guided search to find dental programs in your area.
-Assistance is available in more than 90 languages, 24 hours a day, 7 days a week.
+Help is available in more than 90 languages, 24 hours a day, 7 days a week.

 Most children and young adults age 20 and younger with Medicaid or CHIP coverage get dental services through a managed care dental plan.
-The three dental plans listed below provide services across the state for all children's Medicaid (Texas Health Steps) and CHIP members who qualify for dental coverage.
+These dental plans have state-wide services for those who qualify for coverage.

 Case Management for Children and Pregnant Women can help pregnant women at high-risk for health problems during their pregnancy.
 If you have Medicaid, contact a case manager in your region to see if you are eligible for services.
 A case manager can help you find dental services.

-Federally Qualified Health Centers (FQHCs), also called community health centers, provide comprehensive health care services to underserved communities.
-Many of the Texans they serve are uninsured.
-Some FQHCs offer additional services, such as dental, mental health or substance abuse treatment.
+Federally Qualified Health Centers (FQHCs), also called community health centers, give comprehensive health care services to underserved communities.
+They serve many uninsured Texans.
+Some FQHCs offer more services, such as dental, mental health, or substance abuse treatment.

 To find an FQHC near you go to the HRSA Find a Health Center page.